The Fascia Heeler

 Fascia also stabilizes your body structures and gives your body strength.
 It separates your muscles and eases muscle tension.
 It also helps with joint stability and movement, and it improves your circulation.
 Fascia provides an environment that enables all of your body systems to work together.

 When your fascia is healthy, it’s relaxed and flexible.
 As you move, it stretches with you.
 When the hyaluronan dries up, the fascial layers can tighten around your muscles and other tissues.
-This can lead to pain and limited mobility.
+This can lead to pain and limited mobility."

 If you experience muscle pain, stiffness and limited mobility in your body, it could be caused by having tight, unhealthy fascia.
-Schedule a session with me ASAP.
-Your fascia will thank you!

 Associated Bodywork & Massage Professionals

-© Copyright 2024 The Fascia Heeler.
+© Copyright 2025 The Fascia Heeler.
 All rights reserved.